Sexuality in South Korea: Traditional roles of women

 Women have been marginalized throughout Korean history.
 Women could not participate in the main social system and were discriminated against on the basis of: their roles in marriage, fertility, lack of rights in divorce proceedings, and set roles in society.

 Historically, Korean society was patriarchal, especially due to Confucianism.
 The position of a woman depended on the position of a male member of her family.
 Only the women of the ruling class could enjoy the same privileges of the men in the same class.
-Although men were allowed to have multiple wives, women were expected to have chastity and were compelled to remain unmarried if their husbands died.
+Although men were allowed to have multiple wives, women were expected to maintain chastity and were compelled to remain unmarried if their husbands died.
 The aforementioned societal norms began to be enforced during the Joseon Dynasty.
 For instance, chastity of widows was enforced by forbidding the sons and grandsons of remarried women from taking the Gwageo.
 However, women were entitled to inherit property.

 In the family, women were expected to take care of the family finances.
 Women from lower class had jobs such as mudang, or shamans; folk healer; kisaeng.
 Female shamans outnumbered male shamans, and women were usually only examined by women folk healers.
 Women were excluded from schools until 1886, when Ewha Hakdang was established.